tymyrddin/red-bo/source/docs/prep/overflow1.md

 on the admin user's desktop, and then the `oscp` folder.
 Select the `oscp.exe` binary and open it.
 6. The binary will open in a "paused" state, so click the red play icon or choose `Debug -> Run`.
 7. In a terminal window, the `oscp.exe` binary should be running, and tells us that it is listening on port `1337`.
-8. On the Kali box or Attack box, connect to port `1337` on `MACHINE` using netcat:
+8. On the Kali box, connect to port `1337` on `MACHINE` using netcat:

 ```text
 nc MACHINE_IP 1337